 - a stick = tough times or a fight

-You can bake your own Barmbrack using the recipe towards the end of this article.
+You can bake your own Barmbrack using the recipe below.

 – 4 lbs potatoes (about 7-8 large russet potatoes)

 – 1 head of green cabbage or kale

 – 1 stick (4oz) butter, divided into three parts